Selected Passages from Hungarian-Ottoman Wars

 There were 31 houses in 1734 in the settlement, with 233 inhabitants while in 1828 this number increased only to 256.
 The village was damaged by several floods in the 19th century while there was a great fire at the beginning of the 20th century that consumed 20 houses.

 In the Carpathian Basin, there are plenty of fortified churches from the period of Ottoman wars, perhaps this area can boast the highest number of fortified churches in Europe.
 These were the “castles of the poor” and they saved many lives from the raiding Crimean Tatars, Turks, or Christian mercenaries.
-The small corner bastions must have been useful against any light cavalry, let them be Cossacks, stray Hajdús, Turks, or Crimean Tatars.
+The small corner bastions must have been useful against any light cavalry, let they be Cossacks, stray Hajdús, Turks, or Crimean Tatars.

 Photo by Packa